-The mission of the Business Program is rooted within the mission of the university.
+The mission of the Division of Business is rooted within the mission of the university.
 The purpose is to educate and prepare students to be transformative leaders in the community, city, nation, and world.
 Learning occurs within the context of academic excellence and community engagement.
 Each student has the opportunity for: